robertorolo/LPM-Geomod_Suite/README.md

 ## Deterministic
 This plugin will create a deterministic geological model from indicators or signed distances properties.
 The interpolation method is dual kriging which is global it can take too long on big datasets. iterations options will refine the grid defining a refinement zone from a marching cube.

-User must choose the variables type (indicators or signed distances), add and select a variogram model and a code for each category.

 ### Transformations
 There are transformations for the gridded properties too.